 Accessibility testing for meeting the POUR principles on your website

 So you’ve implemented the POUR principles to the best of your ability.
 Great.
 But unfortunately, the work is not done there.
-Regular testing is of absolute importance to ensure your website continues to meet accessibility standards far into the future.
+Regular accessibility testing is of absolute importance to ensure your website continues to meet standards far into the future.
 Accessibility audits help identify and rectify issues that may have been overlooked during the design and development process.

 Automated tools, like Recite Me’s accessibility checker, scan your website for any non-compliant features, providing detailed reports on areas that need improvement, such as missing alt text, poor color contrast, or inaccessible forms.